 10 Ways to Bond With Your Son

-It has been exactly 12 years since I became a mom of boys.
+It has been over 14 years since I became a mom of boys.
 When I only had one or maybe two boys, spending time bonding with them individually wasn’t that difficult.
 But now that we have added two more to the family, I really have to make a conscious effort to nurture my relationship with each of my boys in a way that is individualized to them because they are each so different.
 Here are 10 ways to bond with your son as well as ways that moms in my Moms of Boys community are finding to bond with their sons.

 1. Be in the Moment

 Thanks to modern technology, the world is literally at our fingertips.
 Computers and other electronics have become such a large part of our lives and the lives of our kids, that we can’t imagine getting by without them.
 But, the constant stream of information into our minds often leaves us in a state of perpetual distraction.
 Make a plan as a family to unplug at a certain time each night.
 Spend that time discussing the day, playing games, going outside, etc. Live in the moment, without the commotion of the online world.

 2. Get Lost in a Book Together

 Books take you on adventures to far-off places.
 Why not experience those adventures with your son.
 Find an exciting book that he enjoys and read it together out loud.
 Take the time to stop and ask questions as you read.
 You might be surprised to hear your sons’ interpretation of the story.

 Here are some of our favorite books to read together for younger boys:

 And my older boys love these:

 3. Go Fishing